angelcerveraroldan/calamars/README.md

 - Mir lowerer
 - Mir to text
 - Pretty diagnostics
+- Run some basic functions with a VM

 Things that I want to work on soon, but are not yet implemented:
-- Codegen / backend (This is top-priority, of course!
-Likely, cranelift will be used for this)
+- Compile down to a binary (For now, a VM is supported, later something like cranelift will be used for this)
 - Imports / modules (Currently, we just support one file, need to think about how to handle many files)
-- Some expressions (For example, blocks are not yet supported, this should also come really soon, top priority!)

 # Syntax Highlighting